thorpej/nabud/README.md

 ### Connections

 Each Connection has 3 properties:
-* Type: a string that specifies the type of connection.
-Currently, the only valid value for this property is "serial".
+* Type: a string that specifies the type of connection:
+    * serial: an RS422 serial connection to real NABU hardware.
+    * tcp: a TCP listener that accepts connections from emulators (e.g. MAME).
 * Port: a string that specifies the "port" to use for the connection, which varies based on the connection type:
     * serial: a string that specifies the path to the serial port to use for the connection.
+    * tcp: a string that specifies the TCP port on which connections will be accepted.
 * Channel: a numnber from 1 to 255 that specifies which channel to use for this connection.

 ### Example configuration file